rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 teaching context that made the written reference immediately intelligible.

-## How Understanding Was Lost: The Framework Itself Suppresses Recovery
+### How Understanding Was Lost:

+### The Framework Itself Suppresses Recovery

-Here's where it becomes horrifyingly recursive: The very mechanism Paul warned about---κατέχω as truth-suppression through corrupted categories---eventually suppressed understanding of Paul's own warning about truth-suppression.
+Here's where it becomes horrifyingly recursive: The very mechanism Paul warned about---κατέχω as truth-suppression through corrupted anthropology---eventually suppressed understanding of Paul's own warning about truth-suppression.

-In the first century, Paul taught orally that Greek philosophy's framework suppresses truth recognition.
+In the first century, Paul taught orally that Greek philosophical categories suppress the truth (Romans 1:18, Colossians 2:8).
 The churches understood.
-The κατέχων is the truth-suppression mechanism operating through adopted Greek categories.
 When his written reminder circulated---"you know what is restraining"---it made sense because they'd been taught what the restrainer was and how it functioned.

 By the second century, Greek philosophy had infiltrated church teaching through figures like Justin Martyr and Origen.
 Platonic immortal soul doctrine became "orthodox" Christian teaching.
-The original Hebrew anthropological framework gradually faded from memory.
+The Hebrew anthropological reality gradually faded from memory.
 The oral teaching tradition began fragmenting, preserved only in scattered references and letters that assumed knowledge readers no longer possessed.

-Through the third and fourth centuries, church fathers systematized theology using Greek philosophical categories.
-The Platonic framework became so dominant it turned invisible---like water to fish.
-Alternative readings based on Hebrew anthropology became increasingly "heretical."
-The connection between Paul's warning and Greek philosophy adoption was severed.
-Leaders couldn't recognize that they'd adopted the very framework Paul told them to reject because they were reading Paul's warning through the framework itself.

-From medieval period into modernity, Greek categories embedded themselves so completely they became "biblical" doctrine.
-Attempting to read Paul through a Hebrew lens became difficult, then impossible.
-The framework Paul warned about now prevents recovery of what Paul warned about.
-Modern interpreters can't see κατέχω as truth-suppression because they're operating under truth-suppression.
-They read Paul's letters through categories Paul told them would suppress truth recognition.

-The recursive trap closes perfectly.
-You can't recognize that Greek philosophy suppresses truth recognition if you've adopted Greek philosophy as your interpretive framework.
-The very categories needed to understand Paul's warning are the categories the warning tells you to reject.
-The framework guards itself from detection by making alternative frameworks unthinkable.
 When Hebrew anthropology appears in Scripture, you can't see it because you're reading through Greek lenses that automatically translate Hebrew concepts into Greek categories---soul means immortal component, death means soul-body separation, resurrection means reunion of what was never actually divided.

-## The Interpretive Chaos as Diagnostic Evidence
+### The Interpretive Chaos as Diagnostic Evidence

 The multiplication of κατέχων theories across church history actually confirms the suppression mechanism.
 If the original understanding was